mikko-kohtala/mikko-kohtala/content/blog/2025-09-09-multi-ai-cli-experiment.md

 ## Next Steps

 I'll wrap this up here and continue with some more specific things later on.
 The rapid evolution in this space means these rankings could shift again in the coming weeks, but the parallel testing approach has proven invaluable for understanding the strengths and weaknesses of different AI tools.

-The future of development workflows is looking increasingly collaborative - not just between humans, but between humans and multiple AI systems working in concert.